 Check rates & book your stay at Cloud 9 Boutique Hotel & Spa!

-Cape Winelands + Cape Peninsula: 2 Days
+Stop #2: Cape Winelands + Cape Peninsula for 2 Days

 After enjoying a night or two in wine country, take a short drive to the Cape Peninsula to say hello to the wild penguins who live on Boulders Beach and to see the famous Cape Point!